Escândalo Íntimo

+A week after its release, "Chico" reached the top of all audio platforms in Brazil – being the first bossa nova to achieve this feat – and led Sonza to reach its highest entry in Spotify's Global Top 50, after the song reached 27th position.
+It was the fastest Brazilian album to reach 100 million streams and the album with the highest number of streams per day.

 Background

 In December 2022, with the release of the single "Mamacita (Hasta La Vista)", a collaboration with rapper Xamã, Sonza revealed she was getting prepared for the release of the album.

 "Next year (2023) I want to make a great album.
 I am a singer, but I feel much more like a performer of my own life and the album always allows me to tell a little more and in more depth all my feelings, experiences and stories".